GuillaumeLaf/ETRI2MA_Thesis/GeneralWritingTips.md

  + What remains to be done and why (poses further possible developments).

 "Most existing work on ... does not give ...

+"Some heuristic insight into the behavior of the wavelet spectrum and periodogram may be obtained by considering the case where the series consists of a pure sinusoidal signal at a particular frequency" (Nason and Silverman 1995).